MicrosoftDocs/azure-docs/articles/hdinsight-aks/powershell-cluster-create.md

 Now that you've successfully created an HDInsight on AKS cluster, use the following resources to learn how to work with your cluster.

-To customize and manage your HDInsight on AKS cluster, please review refer the following documentation:
+To customize and manage your HDInsight on AKS cluster, refer the following documentation:

-1. Az.HdInsightOnAks module is available in Powershell gallery: [https://www.powershellgallery.com/packages/Az.HdInsightOnAks/0.1.0](https://www.powershellgallery.com/packages/Az.HdInsightOnAks/0.1.0 )
+1. Az.HdInsightOnAks module is available in PowerShell gallery: [https://www.powershellgallery.com/packages/Az.HdInsightOnAks/0.1.0](https://www.powershellgallery.com/packages/Az.HdInsightOnAks/0.1.0 )

 1. Publicly available [HDInsight On Aks PowerShell module](/powershell/module/az.hdinsightonaks/#hdinsightonaks) doc